No foul play in death of Gaddafi oil boss: Austria

-The mysterious drowning shocked Ghanem's friends and colleagues, who at the time said they suspected enemies may have hunted down and killed the man who knew more than anyone else about the Libyan dictator's billions.
+The mysterious death in late April shocked Ghanem's friends and colleagues, who at the time said they suspected enemies may have hunted down and killed the man who knew more than anyone else about the toppled Libyan dictator's billions.

-His body was found floating a few hundred metres from his home, fully clothed, near a promenade lined with bars and restaurants, where Viennese gather in the summer to sunbathe and drink beer.
+Ghanem's body was found floating a few hundred meters from his home, fully clothed, near a promenade lined with bars and restaurants, where Viennese gather in the summer to sunbathe and drink beer.
 Police said he had been in the water a few hours, since about dawn on April 29.

 There is no rail along the water's edge in that area, and it was not the first time a dead body had been found floating there.

-Algae found in the corpse showed that Ghanem gasped twice for air before drowning, the Kurier report said.
+Algae found in the corpse showed that Ghanem gasped twice for air before drowning, Austria's Kurier newspaper said.